Tamaki Sports Academy

 The 'Pro-Pare™ How do you compare to a Jersey Flegg player' (rugby league) tool awards players 0,1, or 2 points (red, green, or gold when the results are presented in colour) in each of nine areas, where '1' or 'green' means the athlete falls into the range expected of a Jersey Flegg player.
 In our experience a score of 8-10 is enough to have a player looked at by an NRL club.
 Athletes who have made their Under 20 debut score 11 or more.

 The ‘Pro-Pare™ Player Development Matrix’ is used to identify obstacles to an athlete playing professionally.
 The tool has been used for a number of years to predict what level in the game a player will reach.

-We have found that most of our athletes have never been asked what they want to do once their rugby league career ends (for the vast majority it never begins).
+We have found that most of our athletes have never been asked what they want to do once their rugby league career ends (the majority never make a first grade debut).
 The soft bigotry of low expectations operates in our schools when a brown boy is good at sport.
 Our boys are shunted into 'trades' or 'services' courses that mean they leave school with NCEA Level 2 or Level 3, but no career pathway.